 - verify physician credentials via AOA Profiles to medical licensing boards, insurance providers, physician employers and other related credentials verification organizations;

 - publish practice-related physician details and contact information on the AOA’s online patient referral service (DoctorsThatDO.org);

 - deliver and process survey requests;

 - respond to your email or online request for service or feedback.

 The AOA will disclose your PII to third parties when necessary for the provision of services to you, for the protection of others, and when required by law.

 The AOA may also use PII provided by you to conduct research, to improve our Sites, and to provide services to you.
-Your PII may be shared with our business partners so that they can offer products or services you may be interested in.
+Your PII may be shared with our business partners so that they can identify and offer products or services that you may be interested in, ranging from the business or practice of medicine to practice-related commercial offers to physicians as consumers.
 The AOA may work with outside companies to carry out tasks such as, but not limited to, certification and licensing, CME processing, advocacy action alerts, credit card payment processing, distributing purchases, responding to customer inquiries, consulting, website analytics and monitoring, printing, mailing, event registration, email marketing, website hosting and data storage.
 Any companies we work with are given only the information they need to deliver that service, and they are forbidden by contract from using the information for any other purpose.
 Except as described here, third parties are not allowed to collect PII about your digital activities over time or across other internet-based platforms or applications when you use our Sites.

 Managing your PII

 You can manage your profile and email preferences, or request to be removed from any non-transactional communication from the AOA by contacting us using the information in the Contact Us section of Osteopathic.org.
 California residents have additional considerations per California’s “Shine the Light” law.